RGLab/FAUST/README.md

 ## Linux Installation Note -- Protocol Buffers

-If you are trying to install FAUST on Linux with GCC version greater than 8, and you encounter installation errors, the following note may help resolve these errors: [https://github.com/protocolbuffers/protobuf/issues/5144#issuecomment-688723405](protocol buffer issue link).
+If you are trying to install FAUST on Linux with GCC version greater than 8, and you encounter installation errors, the following note may help resolve these errors: [protocol buffer issue link](https://github.com/protocolbuffers/protobuf/issues/5144#issuecomment-688723405).

 ## Citation